 These are the steps to be followed:

-· The entire procedure begins with the receipt of Form I-20 from your institution.
+- The entire procedure begins with receiving the receipt of Form I-20 from your institution.
 The SEVIS fee may be paid anytime throughout the application process, it is advisable to pay this prior to starting your application itself.

-· Print out the confirmation page and carry this at your interview.
+- Print out the confirmation page and carry it to your interview

-· The interviewer will pose queries about your educational choices, funds, institution, intention to return to your home country and other aspects at the personal interview.
+- The interviewer will pose queries about your educational choices, funds, institution, intention to return to your home country and other aspects of the personal interview.
 If convinced, your passport will be kept for stamping the visa.

-F1 visas may be granted around 120 days before the start of your course.
-However, you cannot enter the US with this visa before 30 days to your first day of the course.
+F1 visas may be granted around 120 days before the your course begins.
+However, you cannot enter the US with this visa before 30 days of the first day of the course.